2019 Subaru Legacy Trim Levels with Comparisons & Configurations.

 But what sets these trim levels apart from one another?
 Which one gives you the best overall deal?
 Let us break down each trim level and compare them.
 By the end of this review, you should have a clearer idea as to which, if any, 2019 Subaru Legacy trim level is the right fit for you.

-Compare the 2019 Subaru Legacy 2.5i vs 2.5i Premium Trim Levels.
+Compare the 2019 Subaru Legacy 2.5i vs 2.5i Premium Trims.
 What is the difference?

 The 2.5i is the 2019 Subaru Legacy's base trim.
 Its name is, perhaps rather obviously, derived from it's engine, a 2.5-L 4-cylinder that produces 175 hp and 174 lb-ft of torque.
 This engine gets matched up with a Lineartronic CVT transmission.
 This transmission has a hill-holder feature, adaptive control, and a 6-speed manual shifter mode that comes with paddle shifters.
 Symmetrical all-wheel drive is equipped as a standard drivetrain across the line-up and, actually, across the whole slew of Subaru vehicles.